Working At Oberlin

 Group projects have included the study and construction of intruments by Antonio Stradivari, Joseph Guarneri “del Gesu”, Nicolo Amati, Sanctus Seraphin, Domenico Montagnana, Carlo Bergonzi and others.
 Participants have designed and constructed unique Oberlin violin & viola models as well.
 A wide variety of in-depth construction and varnish techniques are demonstrated and practiced and documented as part of the yearly curriculum.

-The instruments cooperatively built during the Oberlin workshop are offered for sale to help support the workshop.
-For more information, please contact the workshop Director, Christopher Germain at: (215) 545-2500
+Oberlin Workshop cooperatively built instruments are offered for sale to help support the workshop.
+For more information about these fine instruments, please contact the workshop Director, Christopher Germain, at (215) 545-2500

 Last Updated on